Pixlr

-Pixlr is a cloud-based set of image editing tools and utilities, including a number of photo editors and a photo sharing service.
-It was acquired by Autodesk in 2011.
-The suite is intended from the range of simple to advanced photo editing.
-It features three subscription plans which include Free, Premium and Creative Pack.
+Pixlr is a group of SaaS creative tools including Pixlr.com, Designs.ai and Vectr.com.
+Pixlr.com is a cloud-based set of image editing tools and utilities, including AI image generation and enhancements.

+The Pixlr suite targets users who require subjectively simple, or more advanced, photo editing as well as graphic design.
+It features a freemium business model with subscription plans—Plus, Premium and Teams.

 The platform can be used on desktop and also smartphones and tablets.
 Pixlr is compatible with various image formats such as JPEG, PNG, WEBP, GIF, PSD (Photoshop Document) and PXZ (native Pixlr document format).